-One of the biggest issues with buying your pup organic food is that, unlike for human food, there aren’t great standards in place: the United States Department of Agriculture (USDA) has yet to define "organic" as it applies to pet foods, so the Association of American Feed Control Officials (AAFCO) sets the standards for the National Organic Program (NOP), and the individual states are supposed to regulate them.
+Unlike organic food for human consumption, organic dog food has no clear standards or definitions to ensure the products are indeed what marketers claim them to be.
+The U.S. Department of Agriculture (USDA) has yet to define the term organic as it applies to pet foods, so the Association of American Feed Control Officials (AAFCO) sets the standards for the National Organic Program (NOP), and the individual states are instructed to regulate them.

-Unfortunately, being "organic" does not guarantee that the dog food is good for your pup: Even if what you buy does contain organic ingredients, they may have been heavily processed in order to make the food shelf stable (thus stripping them of their nutritional value.)
-Plus, according to Greg Aldrich, PhD, research associate professor and pet food program coordinator at Kansas State University, it’s difficult to secure the raw ingredients to produce a truly organic pet food within the framework of the AAFCO guidelines.
-So the food may be organic, but not nutritionally complete.
+The term organic is not synonymous with health.
+In other words, organic dog foods are not guaranteed to be good for your pup.
+Foods made with organic ingredients may still undergo heavy processing to make the food shelf stable, thus stripping the ingredients of their nutritional value.
+In addition, according to Greg Aldrich, PhD, a research associate professor and pet food program coordinator at Kansas State University, Manhattan, Kansas, securing the raw ingredients for a truly organic pet food within AAFCO guidelines is difficult.
+In other words, the organic dog food you purchase may genuinely be organic, but nutritionally incomplete.

-The word "organic" is often used to increase the seeming value of the dog food (and to charge you more!).
-But because the commercial dog food category is still lacking in strict regulations, there are some organic brands that are using chemicals and preservatives in their food.
-Others will slap on an organic label without being completely honest about their ingredients.
-So you might be paying more for food that isn’t worth it.
+The term organic is often used to increase a dog food’s perceived value and consumer satisfaction, and to charge a high price!
+However, because the commercial dog food industry lacks strict regulations, some organic pet food brands are using chemicals and preservatives in their foods while others are using an organic label without being honest about their ingredients.
+Buyer beware: You may be paying more for food that simply isn’t worth it.

-Ollie dog food, on the other hand, is always 100-percent transparent about the whole, fresh ingredients we use and every recipe is formulated to meet the nutritional levels established by the AAFCO Dog Food Nutrient Profiles for All Life Stages.
+Not all dog foods are created equal.
+At Ollie, we’re dedicated to 100% transparency about the fresh whole-food ingredients we use in each of our recipes.
+Our meals are formulated to meet the nutritional levels established by the AAFCO Dog Food Nutrient Profiles for All Life Stages.

 Enjoying our articles?
 Subscribe our Newsletters and get new articles directly to your inbox